Anointing of the sick is a Catholic Sacrament.

 (Catechism of the Catholic Church, paragraph 1501)

 Anointing of the Sick creates a union with the Passion of Christ (Jesus’ suffering on the cross).
-Just as Christ suffered and was glorified, one also receives grace through suffering, a consequence of original sin, so that there is healing of the soul.
+Just as Christ suffered and was glorified, one also receives grace through suffering, a consequence of original sin, so that there is a healing of the soul.
 And because Christ’s sacrifice brought salvation to the human race, when we are united with his suffering we can offer it in union with his suffering for the good of others.
 St. Paul described this, saying,

 Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in the afflictions of Christ on behalf of his body, which is the church (Col 1:24).

-Suffering in itself is not a good.
+Suffering in itself is not good.
 However, God can bring about good from suffering for us and for others.
-Because suffering in itself is not a good, it is important to note that the Anointing of the Sick can also bring about physical healing.
+Because suffering in itself is not good, it is important to note that the Anointing of the Sick can also bring about physical healing.
 The US Conference of Catholic Bishops (USCCB) describes the effects of the sacrament in this way:

 When the Sacrament of Anointing of the Sick is given, the hoped-for effect is that, if it be God’s will, the person be physically healed of illness.
 But even if there is no physical healing, the primary effect of the Sacrament is a spiritual healing by which the sick person receives the Holy Spirit’s gift of peace and courage to deal with the difficulties that accompany serious illness or the frailty of old age.

 Anointing also brings grace upon the whole of the Church because each member of the Church is united as one in the Body of Christ.
-It brings the forgiveness of sins, if the sick person was not able to obtain it through the sacrament of Penance.
+It brings the forgiveness of sins if the sick person was not able to obtain it through the sacrament of Penance.
 Finally, it is a preparation for the final journey to heaven mostly for those that suffer from serious or terminal illness and infirmity.

-Who can receive Anointing of the Sick?
+Who Can Receive Anointing of the Sick?

 Anointing of the Sick should be administered to anyone that begins to be in danger of death from sickness or old age and also just prior to a serious operation.
-These, however are not limits of the sacrament.
+These, however, are not the limits of the sacrament.
 It can be repeatedly given to someone if his/her condition becomes worse as well as for the elderly whose frailty becomes worse.